TayMcKenzieNZ/vehiclepack/Vehicle Pack/Data ReadMe.txt

 Put the meta files for each vehicle in their own folder.

-Example: VehiclePack > data > newsvan > cacols.meta
+Example: VehiclePack > data > newsvan > carcols.meta